sparrdrem/otn/README.md

 5.)
 Insert the disk you just burned into the IBM compatible.

 6.)
 Install TeamViewer.
-RDP doesn't work in Windows 9x because it doesn't have all files needed for it.
+RDP doesn't work in Windows 9x because it doesn't have all libraries needed for it.

 7.)
 Install FileZilla server.
-Be sure to create a user and allow read access.
-You might have to disable directory viewing too.
+Be sure to create a user and allow read access to the directory of your choosing.
+You might have to disable directory viewing too, becauss LIST doesn't seem to work anymore.

 8.)
 Connect to the modern computer with TeamViewer.
 You are now able to access the client, and you can start printing now!

 ### Usage
 To print a document, convert it to PDF.
 Most office applications can do this.
-Then, connect to the modern computer via the RDP client.
-Input the required information, and the modern computer will automatically print the file on its primary printer.
+Then, connect to the modern computer via the RDP client or TeamViewer.
+Input the required information, and the modern computer will automatically print the file on its primary printer, or printer of your choosing.

 Note: If you want to be able to print from anywhere in the world, you need to open the port the client's RDP server and the server's FTP server.